dannyvassallo/project_one_boiler/README.md

 ## Screenshots

-The suggestion is to include a screenshot of what the user can anticpate.
+The suggestion is to include a screenshot of what the user can anticipate.

 ## Thoughts: Inclusions